dataobservatory-eu/openmuse.dataobservatory.eu/content/authors/daniel_antal/_index.md

 email: ""

 # Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- developers
+- work package leaders
 ---

-Daniel Antal is an experienced data scientist, consultant, economist, and the co-founder of [Reprex](https://reprex.nl/), a Netherlands-based startup that brings the benefits of big data to small organizations with shared resources and research automation.
+`Daniel Antal` is an experienced data scientist, consultant, economist, and the co-founder of [Reprex](https://reprex.nl/), a Netherlands-based startup that brings the benefits of big data to small organizations with shared resources and research automation.
 He applies data science practice, open-source software development with sound economics and valuation techniques.

-He is also a research affiliate at the [Centre for Competition Policy](https://www.linkedin.com/school/ccpuea/ and at the [Institute for Information Law](https://www.ivir.nl/employee/antaldaniel/) of the University of Amsterdam.
+He is also a research affiliate at the [Centre for Competition Policy](https://www.linkedin.com/school/ccpuea/) and at the [Institute for Information Law](https://www.ivir.nl/employee/antaldaniel/) of the University of Amsterdam.